niccolomarcon/jquery-collektr/README.md

 });
 ```

-If you want to use the built-in template used to display the cards you also need this:
+If you want to use the built-in template used to display the cards you will also need this:
 ```html
 <!-- Bootstrap -->
 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.5/css/bootstrap.min.css">